wesleylima/wesleylima.github.io/content/blog/what-is-gun-database/index.md

 Unless you implement "server-side" filtering (yes this serverless peer-to-peer protocol has servers…) through a non-core package, anybody can write anything to any "non special" node on graph.
 Documentation leaves this detail out.

-In fact, under the ideal "universal graph", a non-SEA node can't practically exist.
+In fact, under the ideal "universal graph", a non-SEA node (not encrypted, not signed) can't practically exist.
 But not only does documentation not explain this, all their examples are _fundamentally incompatible_ with how Gun would be used in the real world.

 There is no "official" way to use Gun in the Universal graph.
 Just some low level, buggy APIs for signing and encrypting.
 It's buggy now, but Gun knows about and they're working on it!
 They've been working on this basic funcitonality for over 3 years.
 Yet they continue to imply Gun as fully featured and production-ready.